Data protection for civil society: A guide to the Protection of Personal Information Act11 minute read.

 As a point of departure, and of direct applicability to CSOs, section 37 of POPIA provides that the Information Regulator may grant an exemption from complying with POPIA, provided that one or both of the following requirements are met: (i) the Regulator is satisfied that the public interest in processing outweighs, to a substantial degree, any interference with the privacy of the data subject that could result from the processing; or (ii) that the processing involves a clear benefit to the data subject or third party that outweighs, to a substantial degree, any interference with the privacy of the data subject or third party that could result from the processing.

-Public interest includes, in this context, the interests of national security; the prevention, detection and prosecution of offences; important economic and financial interests of a public body; historical, statistical or research activity; or the special importance of freedom of expression.
+The public interest includes, in this context, the interests of national security; the prevention, detection and prosecution of offences; important economic and financial interests of a public body; historical, statistical or research activity; or the special importance of freedom of expression.

 Given that the requirements under POPIA are certainly onerous, and compliance may be a resource-intensive exercise, CSOs may consider applying to the Information Regulator for an exemption in respect of certain processing activities.
 For instance, CSOs with a focus on historical, statistical or research activities will likely have a strong basis to argue that such an exemption should be granted in the public interest.
 Furthermore, although the provision only expressly refers to the right to freedom of expression, it may be argued that the pursuance of any constitutional rights – such as health, education or housing – would similarly be in the public interest, and therefore subject to a possible exemption being granted.